-The Tattnall County School System will take the following actions to conduct, with the meaningful engagement of parents and family members, an annual evaluation of the content and effectiveness of this parent and family engagement policy in improving the academic quality of its Title I, Part A schools.
+The Tattnall County School District will take the following actions to conduct, with the meaningful engagement of parents and family members, an annual evaluation of the content and effectiveness of this parent and family engagement policy in improving the academic quality of its Title I, Part A schools.
 The evaluation will include identifying barriers to greater participation by parents in activities (with particular attention to parents who are economically disadvantaged, are disabled, have limited English proficiency, have limited literacy, or are of any racial or ethnic minority background).

 The evaluation will also include identifying the needs of parents and family members to assist with the learning of their children, including engaging with school personnel and teachers and strategies to support successful school and family interactions.
-The school district will use the findings of the evaluation about its parent and family engagement policy to design evidence-based strategies for more effective parental engagement and to revise, if necessary, its parent and family engagement policies.
+The school district will use the findings of the evaluation about its parent and family engagement policy to design evidence-based strategies for more effective parental engagement, and to revise, if necessary, its parent and family engagement policies.

-All Title I parents are given a survey in the spring of each year.
-This survey is given on paper or online.
+All Title I parents are provided a survey in the spring of each year.
+The online survey is posted on the district's website and each Title I school's website.
+Paper copies of the survey are provided upon request as needed.
 Parents have multiple opportunities to complete the survey.
-The survey has questions about parental involvement and the content and effectiveness of the FE policy.
-Barriers to participation are discussed.
-Parents can suggest future topics for parental engagement meetings and to give input on the times and dates that they are scheduled.

-Parents have the opportunity to provide written or oral comments at each Title I District or School meeting during the year.
+The survey consists of questions about parent and family engagement and the content and effectiveness of the Parent and Family Engagement Policy/Plan, barriers to participation, building partnerships and working with families, transition services, parent and family engagement 1% budget, and future topics for meetings.
+Parents have the opportunity to provide written or oral comments at each Title I District or School meetings during the year.

 The survey results are noted in the Comprehensive Needs Assessment plan for the district and each school.
 Results are also shared at the combined meeting to review and revise yearly plans during the spring at which parents and stakeholders are present.
-Results are used to update the FE Policy for the following year.
-The FE policy is sent home by students by October 13, 2022.
+Results are used to update the Parent and Family Engagement Policy/Plan for the following year.
+The Parent and Family Engagement Policy/Plan is distributed to all Title I students in the district student handbook, posted on the district and school websites, and made available to the community on or before October 31, 2023.
+As new students enroll in the district, they are given the district student handbook with the Parent and Family Engagement Policy/Plan on their enrollment date.